A few weeks ago, in the Creating Money Magic group, someone asked:

-I chose to answer this question based on my own personal experience with anxiety and depression and how I was able to change my emotional state.
+I chose to answer this question based on my own personal experience with anxiety and depression by sharing how I was able to change my emotional state.

-I still have anxiety because I'm human, but the anxiety is not crippling and it feels natural and manageable and the best thing is it happens once in a while and not every day.
+I still have anxiety because I'm human, but the anxiety isn't crippling and it feels manageable and only happens once in a while, not every day.

-Usually the idea of packing up my life and moving in a space of a month would unsettle me and leave me too scared and anxious to take action.
-So I can see a shift in the way I handle life events and feel about them as they unfold.
+Packing up my life and moving within a month used to unsettle me and leave me too scared and anxious to take action.

 I’m by no means a medical person so I can only share what worked for me:

-After that, I started paying attention to how I felt after eating certain foods and I see a definite shift in my emotions whenever I eat sugar, processed foods, breads and of course coffee.
+I also paid attention to how I felt after eating certain foods and I noticed a spike in my anxiety whenever I ate sugar, processed foods and ny food with wheat or gluten.

-Cutting out these foods, made me healthier (obvs), made me more energetic and it also calmed me down.
+Cutting out these foods made me healthier (obvs), more energetic and also calmed me down.
 There are tons of studies done on how the food we eat impacts the chemicals in our bodies.

 Every emotion is tied to a thought.
 Emotions may be the things that drive our behavior and shape our reality but every emotion comes from an underlying thought.

-The emotion is the effect, to change the effect you need to change the root cause and that is the thought.
+The emotion is the effect, to change the effect you need to change the root cause, the thought.